arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/display-output-webgl/content.md

 ## Goals

-- List the installed and running containers
+- Setup the Video Output
-- Install a container
+- Get the required container
-- Run a container manually
+- Run the container
-- Uninstall a container
+- Change the video output

 ### Required Hardware and Software